 What was the controversy over Green Book?

 Shirley’s family publicly criticized the film as a misrepresentation of their relative, saying there was more wrong than there was right in the film.
 Dr Shirley’s last living brother, psychologist Dr Maurice Shirley even called it a “symphony of lies”.
 Maurice said that Donald was in close contact with his family.
 On the topic of Donald’s friendship with the driver, Tony, the family noted: “It was an employer-employee relationship- the only kind of relationship that he [Dr Shirley] ever had with any of the people he worked with, including the cellist and the bassist.”
-Juri Taht, who was a long time cellist in Don Shirley Trio agrees with this statement (the book A Rediscovered Trio) by saying that indeed he and Donald were simply long-time colleagues.
-Juri can’t confirm or deny the friendship between Donald and Tony but he agrees with Dr Maurice that Donald was indeed in close contact with his family.
+Juri Taht, who was a long time cellist in Don Shirley Trio agreed with this statement (the book A Rediscovered Trio) by saying that indeed he and Donald were simply long-time colleagues.
+Juri didn’t confirm or deny the friendship between Donald and Tony but he agreed with Dr Maurice that Donald was indeed in close contact with his family.
 Juri himself was frustrated by the fact that he was made a Russian in the film.

 Was Dr Don Shirley married?